Paolo Buglioni

 Paolo Buglioni (born 2 November 1950) is an Italian actor and voice actor.

 Biography

-Born in Rome, Buglioni started his acting career on stage and he eventually found a place in the dubbing community.
-He is the regular Italian dubbed voice of Nick Nolte, Alec Baldwin, Samuel L. Jackson and he also dubs John Candy and Brendan Gleeson in some of their movies.
+Born in Rome, Buglioni started his acting career on stage and he eventually found a place in cinema, television, and the dubbing field.
+He regularly provides the Italian dubbed voice of Nick Nolte, Alec Baldwin, Samuel L. Jackson and he also dubs John Candy and Brendan Gleeson in some of their movies.
 Buglioni is well renowned for providing the Italian voice of Eeyore in the Winnie the Pooh franchise as well as his performance as Basil in the Italian dub of The Great Mouse Detective.

-Buglioni is also the Italian voice of Gargamel in The Smurfs, Flintheart Glomgold in the last two episodes of DuckTales and he even voiced Bender in the last 13 episodes of Futurama, replacing Dario Penne.
-Buglioni also acts on television.
+Buglioni is also the Italian voice of Gargamel in The Smurfs.